kasim95/kasim95.github.io/_pages/about.md

 and to specialize in the field of Data Science.
-The many undergraduate courses taken at California State University Fullerton (CSUF) before starting with my graduate courses has instilled confidence in Data Structures and Algorithms.
+The many undergraduate courses taken at California State University Fullerton (CSUF) before starting with my graduate courses has instilled confidence in Data Structures, Algorithms and Programming.
 The numerous academic & personal <a href="/projects" target="_blank">projects</a> and research performed during my five semesters at CSUF has supported my growth in the field.
 While pursuing my Masters', I landed a golden opportunity at ASML as a Data Analytics & Visualization Intern in Summer 2019.
 This opportunity allowed me to network and chat with some of the best minds in the company and the Silicon industry.
-This opportunity allowed me to perform Failure Analysis on the complicated EUV machines.
+My work involved performing Failure Analysis on the complicated EUV machines to forecast maintenance and hence reduce downtime.
 I have always engaged myself in Continuous Learning to stay updated professionally and personally evident from the
 <a href="/certs" target="_blank">courses</a> I have completed.
-I also believe that Data Science is not just Programming and/or Statistics but the knowledge of the domain on which it is applied for.
+I also believe that Data Science does not just require Programming and/or Statistics Skills but also the knowledge of the domain on which it is applied for.
 Hence, I have always strived to become a Generalist and not a Specialist.

 # Education: